 10.27.8 Protection rules for EHT STAs

-An EHT STA operating in the 2.4 GHz band is subject to all of the rules for HT STAs that apply to that band, except that a PPDU with the TXVECTOR parameter FORMAT set to EHT_MU or EHT_TB may be substituted for a PPDU with the TXVECTOR parameter FORMAT set to HT_MF.
+An EHT STA operating in the 2.4 GHz band is subject to all of the rules for HT STAs that apply to that band, except that a PPDU with the TXVECTOR parameter FORMAT set to EHT_MU (#17326)may be substituted for a PPDU with the TXVECTOR parameter FORMAT set to HT_MF.

-An EHT STA operating in the 5 GHz band is subject to all of the rules for VHT STAs that apply to that band, except that a PPDU with the TXVECTOR parameter FORMAT set to EHT_MU or EHT_TB may be substituted for a PPDU with the TXVECTOR parameter FORMAT set to VHT.
+An EHT STA operating in the 5 GHz band is subject to all of the rules for VHT STAs that apply to that band, except that a PPDU with the TXVECTOR parameter FORMAT set to EHT_MU (#17326)may be substituted for a PPDU with the TXVECTOR parameter FORMAT set to VHT.

-Additionally, an EHT STA can use the MU-RTS/CTS frame exchange procedure.
+(#17327)

 TGbe editor: Change Clause 10.27.6 as follows (track change on):